gsoft-inc/wl-squide/docs/reference/runtime/useLogger.md

 # useLogger

 Retrieve a `RuntimeLogger` instance from the `FireflyRuntime` instance.
+The returned logger will log messages to all registered [Logger](../logging/Logger.md) instances.

 ## Reference